raphaelbastide/ofont/README.md

 Ofont is based on ProcessWire, those information will help you to install it.

-1. Download the dev version of [ProcessWire](https://github.com/ryancramerdesign/ProcessWire/archive/dev.zip) then unzip it to another location.
+1. Download the last version of [ProcessWire](https://github.com/ryancramerdesign/ProcessWire/archive/dev.zip) then unzip it to another location.

 2. Before installing ProcessWire, rename the folder `/site-default/` to `/site/` then copy and paste the following files from ofont directory to ProcessWire directory: